whiprandolph/bestseller/Part 2 - Symptoms of the Root Disease/07 - Endless Predation When the Root Disease Takes Hold.md

 Reports from France, USSR, USA and Great Britain all indicate that the governments knowingly exposed their own soldiers and sailors to nuclear weapon radiation without their consent.
 Decades after scientists had established the harmful effects of radiation, the Soviet Union, United States, France, and Great Britain all knowingly exposed their soldiers to nuclear radiation to study the effects of fighting around atomic bombs.
 Reports from all these countries show that soldiers were expected to remain silent, even as they were left to face terrible injuries, and even as their children were born with deformities that were clearly traceable to radiation poisoning.
 Soldiers widely understood the risks as well.
 One French soldier said, "we knew these things," but authorities demanded that soldiers "obey and shut up."

-It is even common for top authorities to attack their own people, blame it on someone else, and then use that as a pretext for launching a war based on lies.
-The Soviet military attacked their own town in secret, blamed the Finnish, and used that as an excuse to start the Winter War of 1939.
-The Nazi Germans burned the parliament building but blamed it on the communists as an excuse to outlaw the Communist party in Germany.

-In 1999, the Russian federal police secretly installed bombs in Russian apartment buildings.
-Some people became suspicious when a parliament member accidentally described one of the bombings before it happened.
-They became more suspicious when local police actually caught some of the perpetrators planting a live bomb -- and they turned out to be Russian federal police agents!
-No one was punished for this.

-Likewise, in the United States the government blamed Osama bin Laden for the 9/11 attacks in 2001, and used these as an excuse to invade Afghanistan and Iraq.
-However, in recent years the US federal police have revealed documents indicating that Saudi nationals on the payroll of the Saudi embassy supported the 9/11 attacks, including helping the 9/11 attackers with lodging, financing, translation, and travel.
-The Saudi ambassador was the billionaire prince Bandar, a good friend of the US president George W Bush.
-Somehow, the Saudis and Bush family escaped any investigation or punishment for their support of the 9/11 attacks.

-Whether Russia, the USA, Ireland, Germany, France, Tibet, Great Britain, or any other unhealthy culture, the problem is the same: people have allowed selfishness to take hold in their culture, and most of them resign themselves to tolerating abuse and not standing for what's right.

 A staggering level of abusive and exploitative behavior always occurs when people allow themselves to be ruled, and all these things will continue till people can generate healthy cultures again, where everyone stands for what's right, and nobody rules over anybody else.

 ### Healthy Cultures Don't Have Child Sexual Abuse